Who is a Consumer Employer?

 Resources for Private Pay Consumers

 People who use their own money to pay for help at home often use the Commission’s Registry to find and hire a caregiver as his or her employee.
 All workers on the Registry have passed thorough background checks.
-The Commission has several resources available to help people be effective and successful household employers.
-This includes information about:

 To find information about the legal requirements of being a household employer, please review IRS Publication 926: Household Employer’s Tax Guide on the IRS website